-Pursuant to an agreement dated May 7, 2010 between VYCO Ltd. and VC & Co.
-Incorporated, a corporation related to Mr. Voorheis, VC & Co.
+Pursuant to an agreement dated May 7, 2010 and terminated on November 15, 2011, between VYCO Ltd. and VC & Co.
+Incorporated, a corporation related to a former director, Mr. Wesley Voorheis, VC & Co.
 Incorporated agreed to provide advisory services to VYCO Ltd. in connection with VYCO's shareholding in the Corporation, and to provide the services of Mr. Voorheis as a director of the Corporation, for a fee equivalent to Mr. Voorheis' standard hourly rate, less standard Board and Committee fees paid to Mr. Voorheis by the Corporation.
-For the year ended December 31, 2010, VYCO paid \$95,667 to VC & Co.
+For the year ended December 31, 2011, VYCO paid \$52,594 to VC & Co.
 Incorporated pursuant to such arrangement.
-In addition, the Corporation paid professional fees of \$65,825 to VC & Co.
-Incorporated to assist in the investigation of the previously disclosed employee fraud at one easyfinancial Services kiosk (the "Employee Fraud").
-Such payment was made in lieu of payment by VYCO Ltd., in recognition of Mr. Voorheis' substantial contribution to the Corporation in respect of the Employee Fraud investigation.